Working on the cookbook & recipes cover design, but have no idea where to start?

 You are now one step closer to the delicious cookbook & recipes cover design that will win over every foody’s heart.

-Which cookbook cover design impressed you the most?
+Which cookbook cover design idea impressed you the most?
 What else would you like to learn?
 Drop all of your questions in the comments section below, and we’ll be right back with you.